 We probably should get together and talk about it too.

-#2 Updated by Tammy Becker about 5 years ago
+#2 Updated by Tammy Becker over 5 years ago

 Email from Randy:

 Here's my 2c worth (which does not entirely agree with Jeff's suggestions.

 For one input, NULL remains NULL no matter what you do to the file.